Thinking of Becoming a Virtual Teacher? Pros and Cons of Teaching English Online

 For anyone that has worked from home, they know how difficult it can be to keep your spirits high when sitting around alone and in pajamas all day.
 Try to create a routine, just as you would if you had a regular job.
 Rule of thumb: no pajamas after 10 a.m.

 Want to learn all the ins and outs of teaching English online?
-BridgeTEFL’s 100-Hour Advanced Methods in Teaching English Online will get you prepared and certified for the best jobs!
+BridgeTEFL’s 120-Hour Teaching English Online Certification will get you prepared and certified for the best jobs!